WHAT DO YOU KNOW ABOUT FLAME RETARDANTS

 be eco-friendly and completely harmless to humans and other organic livings.

-DOES MHE® treated materials meet the fire safety standards? - Yes!
+DOES MHE® and Bio-Eco treated materials meet the fire safety standards? - Yes!